 For those who prefer the simplicity of text, simply append /pages_feed/ to the end of your Page’s permalink like this:

 Updated September 2020.
 The link above now works using /news_feed instead.

 The most common approach, is clicking the drop-down arrow all the way to the right in the navigation header to select your Page, then select View Pages Feed on the left of your Page layout.
 If you use Business Manager, you will also find a link to it here.

 No love for mobile

 However, there is a fly in the ointment.
 There is no official way to access your Pages Feed on the Facebook app or Page Manager app on any platform.
 Why Facebook has not added this basic functionality is beyond me.

-However, here is a workaround for smartphones and tablets.
-This is not an elegant solution, but it works for the times it is critical to access your Pages feed or other desktop only features.
+There is a workaround for smartphones and tablets.
+This is not an elegant solution, but it works for the times it is critical to access your Pages feed or other desktop-only features.